 The Annual Conference will have a variety of speakers from the public, private and non-profit sectors.
-Speakers include: Louis Fox, CEO, CENIC; Jon Wilkins, Managing Director, FCC; Jon Chambers, FCC Office of Strategic Plans and Policy; Matt Quinn, FCC Director of Healthcare Initiatives; Dr. Dallas Dance, Superintendent, Baltimore County Public Schools; Tom Power, Deputy Director, White House OSTP; Richard Culatta, U.S. Dept of Education; Laura Breeden, NTIA; Erica Swanson, Google; Michael Daum, Microsoft; Jeff Campbell, Cisco and ; Blair Levin, Executive Director, Gig.U
+Speakers include: Louis Fox, CEO, CENIC; Jon Wilkins, Managing Director, FCC; Jon Chambers, FCC Office of Strategic Plans and Policy; Matt Quinn, FCC Director of Healthcare Initiatives; Dr. Dallas Dance, Superintendent, Baltimore County Public Schools; Tom Power, Deputy Director, White House OSTP; Richard Culatta, U.S. Dept of Education; Laura Breeden, NTIA; Erica Swanson, Google; Michael Daum, Microsoft; Jeff Campbell, Cisco, Tony Wilhelm, NTIA and Blair Levin, Executive Director, Gig.U

 The Benefits of Attending

 Hundreds from all over the country have already registered to attend.
 (See here for a full list.)
 The benefits of attending the SHLB Conference are numerous and include:

 1. Up-to-date analysis of all the "hot" issues affecting community anchor institutions, including E-rate Reform, ConnectED, Rural Broadband Experiments, Wireless Broadband, Community Broadband Planning, Digital Inclusion and Broadband Adoption;